opennetworkinglab/aether-docs/onramp/devel.rst

 block in the values override file that you have configured in ``vars/main.yml``; e.g., ``deps/5gc/roles/core/templates/sdcore-5g-values.yaml``.
-For example, if you have published an alternative version of the AMF microservice in your account on Docker Hub with tag ``myversion:foo``, then set the ``images`` block of 5G control plane section accordingly:
+For example, if you want to deploy the AMF image with tag ``my-amf:version-foo`` from the container registry of your personal GitLab account, then set the ``images`` block of 5G control plane section accordingly:

 .. code-block::

   5g-control-plane:
     enable5G: true
     images:
-      repository: "hub.docker.com/myregistry/"
+      repository: "registry.gitlab.com"
       tags:
-        amf: myversion:foo
+        amf: my-account/my-amf:version-foo

 A new Make target streamlines the process of frequently re-installing the Kubernetes pods that implement the Core: